www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-08-27-make-constraint-multi-threading-useable.md

 The basis for the constraint multi-threading was created [here](../projects/2024-08-22-sigma-grind-of-24th-of-august-2024.md).
 # Tasks
+* [ ] Log warning about experimental feature via Dem, when ConstraintMultiThreading is true.
+* [ ] Every thread should have a name, so these are easier to understand in the debugger.
 * [ ] First complete [this ticket](2024-05-31-create-no-code-gel-editor.md).
 * [ ] Try improving multi-threading of constraint nodes by grouping additions and removals together.
     * [ ] Do not reset rating cache too often